 Help them choose their own guitar instrument

 If your child is still too young to select their instrument, any miniature toy guitar should do.
 But when they’re ready to start their lessons, you might want to guide them to select a guitar of their choice.
 It is essential not to leave the whole selection process to them, as they may make the wrong choices that could affect their lessons negatively.
 So, be that guiding hand by telling them the pros and cons of each option they have and how particular models or guitar types can help them become better players.

 When you give your child the opportunity to learn on an instrument they have a hand in choosing, they are more likely to maintain their interest in learning to play.
+Instead of just buying an acoustic, let them explore the full breadth of music gear available to them, whether that be acoustic and electric collections, or even hybrid options.
+This can lead them to a style and sound that they can enjoy for a long time to come.
+Given that they’ve likely selected a guitar style that they enjoy listening to, they may also have a knack for playing that they aren’t expecting.
+Equally, with set songs and playing techniques in mind on that particular instrument, they’ll have existing goals that provide an incentive and a long-term learning focus.
 Of course, the most important thing is to select an instrument that rests perfectly and comfortably in their hands.
 Otherwise, it will be pretty difficult for them to learn.

 Learning the Guitar – Preparing for Guitar lessons